VladimirRybalko/CSharpMongoMigrations/README.md

 ## What is it?

 **CSharpMongoMigrations** is an alternative .NET library for mongo migrations.
-Despite of the official package library allows both the *Up* and the *Down* data migrations.
+Despite the official package allows both the *Up* and the *Down* data migrations.
 It's a big advantage for huge MongoDb projects.
 Moreover solution does not have any dependencies from the outdated MongoDb driver.
 So you don't need to reference two different versions of the driver.

 ## Installation